-Indeed it corresponds to the genuine logicist standpoint that we construe the totality of predicates as a totality which essentially first comes into existence \parallel^{A48} in the frame of the system of logic by applying logical constructions to certain initial, prelogical predicates, e.g., predicates taken from intuition. \parallel^{356} Further predicates are now obtained by reference to the totality of predicates.
-An example is the already mentioned Fregean definition of finite number: "a number n is called finite if every predicate holds of n that holds of the number 0 and that, if it holds of a number a also holds of the succeeding number."
+Namely, in accordance with the genuine logicist standpoint, we construe the totality of predicates as a totality which essentially first comes into existence \parallel^{A48} in the frame of the system of logic by applying logical constructions to certain initial, prelogical predicates, e.g., predicates taken from intuition. \parallel^{356} Further predicates are now obtained by reference to the totality of predicates.
+An example is the already mentioned Fregean definition of finite number: "a number n is called finite if every predicate holds of nthat holds of the number 0 and that, if it holds of a number a also holds of the succeeding number."
 The predicate of finiteness is defined here by reference to the totality of all predicates.

-Definitions of this kind, called "impredicative," 18 occur everywhere in the foundation of arithmetic and especially in crucial places.
+Definitions of this kind, called "impredicative,"14 occur everywhere in the foundation of arithmetic , and indeed, right in the crucial places.